-If you've ever been to California you are all too familiar with the sweet aroma of a Danger Dog wafting down the streets after a concert, on game days or even after a long night out on the town.
-If you're not familiar with the infamous bacon-wrapped hotdog or the drool-worthy effects they have, hold on to your hat cause you're in for a real treat.
-These little guys are so good that after a public campaign in 2010, the Los Angeles city council declared that the bacon wrapped hot dog would be the official hot dog of LA, and hey 3.7 million people can't be wrong.
-They really are that good!
+If you've ever been to California, you are all too familiar with the sweet aroma of a "Danger Dog" wafting down the streets following a concert, on game days or even after a long night out on the town.
+If you're not acquainted with the infamous bacon wrapped hot dog or the drool-worthy effect it has, hold on to your hat because you're in for a real treat.
+These savory snacks are so good that after a public campaign in 2010, the Los Angeles (LA) city council declared the bacon wrapped hot dog as the official hot dog of LA, and hey 3.7 million people can't be wrong.

-Although LA adopted the bacon-wrapped hotdog as its own, many major cities around the US have their own version of this culinary guilt trap.
-Originating in Mexico of all places, culinary historians believe the hot dog was brought to Mexico in the early 1950's along with Baseball or possibly with a traveling circus (go figure) but however, it got there hot dog popularity took off especially in the city of Hermosillo in the state of Sonora and soon and iconic Sonoran Dog was born.
-The Sonoran Dog was served covered in pinto beans, chopped tomatoes, raw and grilled onions, mustard, salsa, crema, and a roasted pepper all atop a bolillo roll, and that's standard folks.
-Other toppers include potato chips, guacamole, cottage cheese, and cucumbers!
+Although LA adopted the bacon wrapped hot dog as its own, many major cities around the US have their own version of this culinary guilt trap.
+Originating in Mexico, culinary historians believe the hot dog was brought to Mexico in the early 1950s along with the game of baseball or possibly with a traveling circus—but however they got here—hot dog popularity took off especially in the city of Hermosillo in the state of Sonora, where the iconic Sonoran Dog was born.
+The Sonoran Dog was served, covered in pinto beans, chopped tomatoes, raw and grilled onions, mustard, salsa, crema, and a roasted pepper atop a bolillo roll, and those are the basic fixins'.
+Other toppers include: potato chips, guacamole, cottage cheese, and cucumbers!
 Heartburn anyone?

-Before long the Sonoran Dog made its way up to California and others soon began to imitate the revolutionary Mexican party in a bun.
-Soon many major cities had created their own iconic bacon-wrapped dogs.
-New Jersey went breaky style the Jersey Breakfast Dog, topped with melted cheese on top of fried or scrambled eggs.
-Pennsylvania boasted about their Texas Tommy, similar to Chicago's Fracheezie.
-Both versions call to split the hot dog down the middle and stuffing it with cheese before wrapping it in bacon and frying.
-Here in the San Francisco Bay Area we lovingly refer to our bacon-wrapped hot dogs as Mission Dogs named after our culturally rich Mission District.
-Packed with rich with Mexican heritage, the Mission has a plethora of amazing food but it's an ode to the bacon wrapped hot dog tops them all.
+Before long the "Sonoran Dog" made its way up to California and others soon began to imitate this food fiesta in a bun.
+Other major cities created their own bacon-wrapped dogs.
+New Jersey went the breaky style with the "Jersey Breakfast Dog," topped with melted cheese over fried or scrambled eggs.
+Pennsylvania boasted about their Texas Tommy, similar to Chicago's "Fracheezie."
+Both versions call the crafter to split the hot dog down the middle and stuff it with cheese before wrapping it in bacon and frying.
+Here in the San Francisco Bay Area, we lovingly refer to our bacon-wrapped hot dogs as "Mission Dogs" named after our culturally-rich Mission District.
+Filled with incredible Mexican heritage, the Mission has a plethora of amazing food but it's ode to the bacon wrapped hot dog tops them all.

-- Hot Dogs
+Bacon Wrapped Hot Dogs

-- Lay bacon in a foil-lined baking sheet and par-bake until halfway done and still flexible, about 10 minutes
+Lay bacon in a foil-lined baking sheet and par-bake until halfway done and still flexible, about 10 minutes.

-- Remove bacon from the oven and let cool enough to handle
+Remove bacon from the oven and let cool enough to handle.

-- For each hot dog, lay 2 bacon strips end to end to create one long continuous strip, overlapping about 1”, and wrap around the hotdog.
+For each hot dog, lay 2 bacon strips end to end to create one long continuous strip, overlapping about 1”, and wrap around the hotdog.
 If you’ve got the patience, tuck the ends of the strips under the wrapping to secure them.
 Otherwise, break a few toothpicks in half and use them to secure the bacon on the dog.

-- Return the wrapped hotdogs to the oven and bake until the bacon is nicely done to your desired doneness, about 10-15 minutes.
+Return the wrapped hotdogs to the oven and bake until the bacon is nicely done to your desired doneness, about 10-15 minutes.

 Transfer the wrapped dogs to the buns and pile on the toppings and fixings.